-Welcome one, welcome all, to a thread for discussion of the Formula One season.
-(And feel free to discuss other motorsport as well, should you feel like it.)
+Welcome one, welcome all, to a thread for discussion of Formula One, past, present and future.
+(And feel free to discuss other motorsport as well, should you feel like it - any is welcome!)

-Discussion of the 2018 season starts on page 43, if you're joining us for the first time.
+Discussion of the 2019 pre-season starts on page 62, if you're joining us for the first time.
 And if you are, please say hi!
 We don't bite.

 Who are the teams and drivers, and where will they be racing?

-- Ferrari - Sebastian Vettel (Germany), Kimi Raikkonen (Finland)
+- Ferrari - Sebastian Vettel (Germany), Charles Leclerc (Monaco)

 - Haas - Romain Grosjean (France), Kevin Magnussen (Denmark)